ShiftSoftware/ShiftFrameworkWebsite/docs/back-end/getting-started.md

-# Getting Started with Shift Framework
+# Getting Started with Shift Framework for Back-end Development

 Shift Framework is powerful for developing back-end applications quickly, easily, and efficiently.
 What makes Shift Framework so powerful is the simplicity and easy to use approach.
 The framework is consist of different packages for back-end development that make it easy to build secure, scalable, and robust applications.